 Palestinian protestors are seen through a car tyre as they perform Friday prayers next to Ofer prison, near the West Bank city of Ramallah, following a demonstration in support of Palestinian detainees on hunger strike in Israeli prisons on Friday.

 Arafat Jaradat was "arrested a few days ago.
-He was killed during the investigation," the Palestinian minister in charge of prisoner affairs Issa Qaraqaa said.
+He was killed during the investigation," the Palestinian minister in charge of prisoner affairs Issa Qaraqaa said."We demand the creation of an international commission of inquiry to probe the circumstances of his death," Qaraqaa said.

 Israel Prisons Service spokeswoman Sivan Weizman said Jaradat, a 30-year-old father of two from the West Bank city of Hebron, died suddenly at Meggido detention centre in northern Israel.